Safeguarding Information for Parents

 You can also contact Luton Safeguarding Children Board if you have concerns or would like advice: http://lutonlscb.org.uk/

-Safeguarding Policy and Leaflet
+Safeguarding Policy and Documents

-The leaflet below is given to all new visitors to the school and is a helpful summary reference document.
+The safeguarding leaflet below is given to all new visitors to the school and is a helpful summary reference document.

 The PANTS rule - guidance for parents on how to talk to your children about keeping themselves safe from sexual abuse